-Scientific and effective ESG structure is the foundation to facilitate the improvement of the Company's sustainable development ability.
-Therefore, the Company has established an ESG structure covering three levels as "decision-making, management and implementation" to develop an ESG management mechanism with connection between the upper and lower level, thereby continuously improving the systematization and effectiveness of the Company's ESG management.
+A sound ESG structure is an important cornerstone for the Company to implement its sustainable development strategy.
+Therefore, the Company has established an ESG structure covering three levels as "decision-making, management and implementation" to clarify the responsibilities and division of labor at each level, ensuring that ESG goals can be integrated throughout the entire process of decision-making, management and implementation.
+By constructing an management mechanism with connection between the upper and lower level, the Company continually optimizes the systematic and scientific nature of ESG governance, laying a solid foundation for the creation of long-term value.